nimetbetul/kwk-l1-first-ide-lab-kwk-students-l1-dur-072318/README.md

   # Your First IDE Lab

-  Now that you've learned about the Learn IDE, it's time to solve your first lab.
+  Now that you've learned about the Learn IDE, it' z time to solve your first lab.
 Watch the video below to see how to solve this lab.

   <iframe width="560" height="315"